webmastersmith/WGU_Cloud_Computing/D319_AWS_Solution_Architect_Associate/AWS_Solutions_Architect_Associate.md

     - latency reduction for end user.
   - ![availability zone](img/availability_zone.PNG)
 - **AWS Local Zone**
-  - extension of Region that is closer to end user(edge).
+  - extension of Region that is closer to end user(edge). invitation only.
   - compute, storage, database **closer to large populations** where **no Region exist**. (e.g. Los Angeles Local Zone).
 - **Data Centers**
   - location of physical servers. redundant hardware, power, cooling, and networking.
-  - networked to other data centers through the **AWS backbone network**.
+  - networked to other data centers through the **AWS PrivateLink(backbone) network**.

 ## Messaging